 When it comes to helping Great Salt Lake get back to healthy levels, securing more water for the lake is widely considered one of the most effective solutions.
 National Audubon Society’s Saline Lakes Program and The Nature Conservancy in Utah were chosen to implement and lead the Trust, and have been making great progress toward the goals outlined in the Trust’s Five-Year Strategy.

-The Community Foundation of Utah serves as the fiscal steward for the Great Salt Lake Watershed Enhancement Trust and is proud to partner with the National Audubon Society and The Nature Conservancy—the co-managers of the Trust—to support this instrumental, strategic effort to sustain Great Salt Lake.
+As co-managers of the Trust, National Audubon Society and The Nature Conservancy remain rooted in the belief that every drop of water dedicated and delivered to Great Salt Lake matters.
+The Community Foundation of Utah serves as the fiscal steward for the Great Salt Lake Watershed Enhancement Trust and is proud to partner with Audubon and TNC to support this instrumental, strategic effort to sustain Great Salt Lake.

 Invest in Solutions to Save Our Great Salt Lake